gh-viewer/book/adding-authentication.md

 #### Providing the state to React components

-Before we go into the actual provider implementation, let's extract the `QueryLoader` component we created in the  `WelcomeScene` module into a separate module, as we're going to start using it in more places.
-Let's create a `SceneLoader.js` file in `src/components`, with the following contents:
+Before we go into the actual provider implementation, let's extract the `QueryLoader` component we created in the  `HomeScreen` module into a separate module, as we're going to start using it in more places.
+Let's create a `ScreenLoader.js` file in `src/components`, with the following contents:

 ```js
 // @flow